IBM/operand-deployment-lifecycle-manager/docs/install_on_kubernetes.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Install the common service operator on vanila Kubernetes
+# Install the meta operator on vanila Kubernetes

 In this document, we will show you how to deploy and use the meta operator on the vanila Kubernetes.